 Across speciality bars (trap, EZ-curl, safety squat bars, etc) it is very close with broadly similar offerings, but I would give the advantage to Bulldog with a clearer range on their site.

 Rogue barbells are well known as an industry standard.
 For example I found very few useful reviews written about the Bulldog Gear Composite Bushing barbell (so I bought one anyway and reviewed it myself!) which is a competitor with the Ohio / Ohio Power Bar.
 I don’t think this is anything sinister and is simply reflective of Bulldog having a smaller footprint than Rogue and thus less people posting about them online.

 Olympic weight plates

 In my experience most people prefer a bumper plate over a cast iron or equivalent metal plate due to aesthetics and the reduced noise / wear and tear on their home gym environment compared to dropping heavy metal plates.

 The downside comes with some of the thicker plates limiting how much can be put on a barbell – something that can be managed by using the thinner competition bumpers, for example.
 You can check out my full comparison between my Rogue calibrated plates and a set of bumpers here.

 If you are interested in bumper plates the offerings between Rogue and Bulldog are similar with both offering a surprisingly wide range offered by both.
 This is actually a tie as they both offer around 9 product lines for bumper plates.

-Having used them regularly at another gym, the hybrid bumper plates offered by Bulldog are fantastic, with an excellent fit and finish.
-They are used regularly with a Strength Shop Black Zinc 2020 bar and they combine to be a great budget set up.
-They have a nice little bounce when used in regular deadlifts and just feel a little more sympathetic to the environment (both physically and the noise level) when I’m using them compared to metal plates.
+The hybrid bumper plates offered by Bulldog are fantastic, with an excellent fit and finish.
+I’ve used them regularly with a variety of barbells and they are a great way to get a budget friendly, CrossFit ready set up in any home gym.
+I find they just feel a little more sympathetic to the environment (both physically and the noise level) when I’m using them compared to metal plates.